-- It will only recommend articles and images to share that has been posted by other Crowdfire members
+- It will only recommend articles and images to share that have been posted by other Crowdfire members.

-Overall, we think that Crowdfire is best for individuals and small businesses who want to manage their social media platforms from one place and be more socially active without dedicating a lot of time.
+Overall, Crowdfire is among the best social media management tools for individuals and small companies who want to manage their social media platforms from one place and be more socially active without dedicating a lot of time.

 Sprout Social was built in 2010 with the belief of building real connections through social.
 Trusted by 20,000+ world-class brands and organizations of all sizes, it is stated to be the leader in usability, customer support and satisfaction, ROI, and user adoption.